rahim-khan-iitg/rahim-khan-iitg/README.md

 ## Projects

-1. ### AI Image Classifier :- It is the image classifier which classifies image as Real or Fake .
+1. <b>AI Image Classifier</b> :- It is the image classifier which classifies image as Real or Fake .
 It is based on VGG16 and trained on the imagenet dataset\

 ## Education